medieval-source-book/jekyll-site/_texts/Memorial_on_the_Bones_of_the_Buddha.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'Memorial on the Bones of the Buddha | 論佛骨表'
+  Memorial on the Bones of the Buddha | 論佛骨表
+engtitle: |
+  Memorial on the Bones of the Buddha
+origtitle: |
+  論佛骨表
 breadcrumb: true
 permalink: "text/Memorial_on_the_Bones_of_the_Buddha"
 redirect_from: /text/memorial-bones-buddha